blkpvnthr/reversal/README.md

 # CPI Inflation Calculation & Stock Market Analysis

 This project fetches Consumer Price Index (CPI) data from the **FRED API**, processes it, and compares it to stock market data obtained from **Yahoo Finance**.
-The script utilizes feature engineering to output a Statistical Summary and Perform Regression Analysis on your downloaded csv stock data.
+The script then utilizes feature engineering to output a Statistical Summary and Perform Regression Analysis on your downloaded csv stock data.
 Then plots key metrics for better analysis comprehension.

 <img src="stock.gif" style="width: 1000px;">